 YMI was thrilled to host Laurie Santos, Yale Professor of Psychology at our November Lunch & Lecture webinar where she discussed the mental health struggles of youth and strategies for living a more satisfying life.
 Her course has now been created in a modified form for high school students.
 For more information on how to get this course in your local high schools, see the article here.

 To view the webinar to learn the strategies for helping youth live a more satisfying live, watch it here.

 New Sermon Resources on the YMI Website

 YMI Founder Skip Masback has generously shared several of his sermons focusing on faith formation for youth and families, and how the health of our children impacts the health of congregations and communities.
 Scroll down to the Articles and Readings section of our resources on Worship, Bible Study and Formation to read them here.

 2021 Upcoming Events and Offerings

-Register for this webinar at A Journey with LGBTQ+ and Immigrant Youth with Yadi Martínez-Reyna.
+Register for this webinar at A Conversation About Easter and Passover.